 8. British Airways CRM

-British Airways is a UK-based carrier and one of the biggest airline groups in the world.
-They’ve built a reputable brand over the years, which has also given birth to several sister brands.
+British Airways is a UK-based carrier and one of the most prominent airline groups in the world.
+Over the years, it has built a reputable brand that has also given birth to several sister brands.

-BA Group is the founding member of the Oneworld alliance.
-They have over 45,000 employees in 100 countries and assist about 40 million passengers annually.
-So how are they able to still maintain awesome customer service?
+BA Group is a founding member of the Oneworld alliance.
+It has over 45,000 employees in 100 countries and assists about 40 million passengers annually.
+So how does it maintain awesome customer service?

 British Airways CRM Case Study: